 In order to ensure all operatives on the project were able to work safely, we used IRATA trained staff for all work carried out via rope access.
 The International Rope Access Trade Association (IRATA) offers comprehensive training on all aspects of working via rope access and working at height.
 All of our operatives that carry out abseil work take part in one of these specialist courses.

 No cherry picker or scaffolding required to remove and replace lead flashing

-Prior to starting work on the East London property, we agreed the specification of the work to be carried out with a building surveyor.
+Prior to starting work on the East London property, we agreed on the specification of the work to be carried out with a building surveyor.
 The main focus of the job was rectifying and correcting the work that had been done incorrectly by the previous contractor.

 During the project at the East London site, our teams installed lead flashing and resealed the ledge of the property with waterproofing.
-This work was designed to prevent water entering the building and to minimise damage to the property.
+This work was designed to prevent water from entering the building and to minimise damage to the property.

 The first job our teams tackled was removing the felt from the property.
 Before removing the felt, they inspected each section to check the condition of the material.
 Some sections that were in good condition were left in place.

 Once the roof and ledge were cleared, we coated the surface with a waterproofing treatment.
 This treatment is an effective replacement for bitumen and creates a completely waterproof barrier when applied to stone, concrete, polyester, lead, metals and plastics.

 The waterproofing treatment needs to be properly applied in order for it to work as it should.
 Our operatives ensured the area was fully and properly coated with the waterproofing product.